vorlie/snake/README.md

 - **Custom Shaders**: Everything you see is rendered via OpenGL shaders.
 - **Post-Processing**: I've added Bloom (glow), Chromatic Aberration (retro glitch), and Vignette effects.
 - **Dynamic Audio**: Sound effects and background music that fit the vibe.
+- **Dynamic Audio**: Sound effects and background music that fit the vibe.
 - **Controller Support**: Play with your keyboard or your favorite gamepad.

+## 🕹️ Game Modes

+- **Classic**: The traditional Snake experience.
+Eat apples, grow long, don't crash.
+- **Arcade**: A chaotic twist!
+Every 3 apples you eat spawns a permanent wall obstacle.
+Watch out, the board gets crowded fast.

+## ✨ Features

+- **Pause & Save**: Need a break?
+Pause the game and save your progress.
+Resume right where you left off, even after closing the game.
+- **Themed Obstacles**: In Arcade Mode, obstacles change color to match your selected theme (e.g., Neon Red-ish/Pink-ish for Cyberpunk).
+- **Volume Control**: Fine-tune Music and SFX volume in the settings.

 ## 🛠️ Under the Hood